kvaky/nova-cvernovka-visualization/README.md

 ![alt text](preview.png)

 ## Description
 Web application built with Node.js that displays a sankey diagram from Google Sheets data.
-For each sheet, in a spreadsheet, there is a separate diagram.
+For each sheet in a spreadsheet, there is a separate diagram accessible through a dropdown.

 ## Data preparation